-Michael Cohen Reportedly Threatened 'The Onion' With A Defamation Lawsuit & I Think He's Confused
+Trump's Lawyer Michael Cohen Reportedly Threatened 'The Onion' & It's Too, Too Ironic

 President Donald Trump regularly attacks the so-called "fake news media" in his position at the White House.
 His usual targets have been what he identifies as "liberal news media" organizations, such as CNN, NBC, and The New York Times.
 But as it turns out, his legal staff targeted media that is actually fake news with a serious legal threat at least once in the past, which doesn't exactly make an substantive sense.
 Michael Cohen reportedly threatened The Onion with a defamation lawsuit, and I'm not so sure Cohen understands what the website's actual purpose is.

 The website revealed the email that Cohen reporetedly sent to The Onion, a satirical site, back in January 2013 via Twitter on May 22.
 A spokesperson for The Onion confirmed the (serious) veracity of the letter, and Elite Daily reached out to Cohen's lawyer for confirmation, but did not hear back at time of publication.